recoverysource/handbook/project/internals.rst

 =================

 This page provides detailed internal information about our project.
-If you are new to our documentation, then feel free to skip this and head over to :ref:`getting-started`.
+If you are new to our documentation, this may not be the best place to :ref:`Get Started
+<start>`.

 Project Background
 ------------------